Add USB Camera

 Check if Enabled

-- Click on the Dashboard.
-The camera feed should appear normally.
+- Click on the dashboard, and the camera feed should appear normally

 Loading...